Consensys/doc.goquorum/docs/HowTo/Configure/GenesisOptions.md

 # GoQuorum Genesis Options

-## Configurable transaction size:
+## Configurable transaction size

 GoQuorum allows operators of blockchains to increase maximum transaction size of accepted transactions via the genesis block.
 The GoQuorum default is currently increased to `64kb` from Ethereum's default `32kb` transaction size.
 This is configurable up to `128kb` by adding `txnSizeLimit` to the config section of the genesis file:

 ``` json
 "config": {